Deus Ex: Mankind Divided: Plot

+Note: While the general plot of Mankind Divided follows a distinct path, many elements are subject to the player's decisions.
+The game also offers subplots that the player may or may not encounter, depending on their actions within the game.
+This synopsis concentrates on the main, unavoidable plot thread and main choices of the game.

-During a mission in Dubai for TF29, Adam is attacked by an augmented mercenary group and narrowly escapes.
+During a mission in Dubai for TF29, Adam and his team narrowly escape an attack by an augmented mercenary group.
 He returns to Prague and speaks to Vega; they are caught in a bomb attack, which damages Adam's augmentations.
 After repairing them and learning about the hidden augmentations planted during his recovery after Panchaea, Adam spies on a meeting between Miller and his superiors and learns that the recent attacks will be attributed to ARC by the United Nations leadership.
 Adam is sent by Miller to the Golem City ghetto and confronts Rucker, who dies after confirming that ARC was not responsible for the attacks.
 The Illuminati-aligned Marchenko takes Rucker's place, and begins steering ARC towards militancy.
 Adam learns that TF29 director Joseph Manderley and VersaLife CEO Bob Page—prominent Illuminati members—used Orchid, a biological weapon, to kill Rucker.

 Rucker's death causes unrest in the augmented population, and the Czech authorities impose martial law.
-With help from Vega and Janus, Adam learns about two opportunities to confront Marchenko: Orchid data stored in a Palisade Bank vault, and Allison Stanek (a fanatical, augmented ex-soldier who helped produce the bomb).
-By either route, Adam infiltrates Marchenko's base in the Swiss Alps and Marchenko injects him with Orchid.
-Adam survives because of his genetic traits, and gives an Orchid sample to Vega for analysis when he returns to Prague.
-After spying on a local crime family, he learns that Marchenko is planning an attack on a London summit hosted by influential CEO Nathaniel Brown.
-Brown is lobbying against the Human Restoration Act, an Illuminati-backed law which would permanently segregate the augmented in the isolated metropolis of Rabi'ah.
+Adam learns of two opportunities to advance his investigation; a lead from Vega and Janus on Orchid data stored in a Palisade Bank vault, and a mission from TF25 to bring in augmented ex-soldier and bomb maker Allison Stanek.
+Through either route, Adam reaches Marchenko's base in the Swiss Alps but is captured and injected with Orchid; Adam survives because of his genetic traits.
+After spying on a local crime family, he learns that Marchenko is planning an attack on a London summit hosted by the highly influential Nathaniel Brown, the CEO of the construction firm Santeau Group.
+Brown is lobbying against the Human Restoration Act, an Illuminati-backed bill which would permanently segregate the augmented in the isolated metropolis of Rabi'ah, Oman, currently under construction by the Santeau Group and set to make a heavy loss.